Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/1-Economics_Basics-slides.md

 Notes:

 - Cryptography would be meaningless without humans using it.
+- Crypto & Econ pair well!
+Together they are the toolbox to design unstoppable systems.
 - They have a great symphony: where cryptography's has boundaries, economics offers solutions and vice versa.
-- For example, in a commit-reveal scheme, cryptographically the process is bulletproof, the original choices can be revealed and not be tempered with.
-But, in reality, questions arise to why people should reveal, maybe its better to run off and not reveal.
-- Together they are the toolbox to design unstoppable systems.
+- Example from crypto module: Commit-reveal scheme is cryptographically secure.
+But how can we make sure entities reveal if it is to their disadvantage?

 ---